Yogsther/stocken-gov/README.md

-# Stocken.gov - Record and file taxed.
+# Stocken.gov - Record and file taxes.
 Stocken.gov is a web application, which with the help of a minecraft server plugin, records, files and handles taxes through a web interface.

 # Server